Luv2bnanook44/dsc-phase-1-project/README.md

 * *Budget vs Total Gross*
     * Movies such as **Minions**, **Beauty and the Beast (1991)**, and **Rocky** had the greatest ROI.
 * *Genre vs Total Gross*
-    * The genres that produce the largest total gross (on average) are **Animation, Adventure, and Sci-Fi**.
+    * The genres that produce the largest total gross (on average) are **Animation, Adventure, and [Sci-Fi](https://www.denofgeek.com/movies/movies-of-the-decade-arrival-and-the-rise-in-popularity-of-smart-sci-fi/)**.
 * *Release Month vs Total Gross*
-    * On average, the number months have the highest average
+    * On average, the summer months have the highest average total gross.
 * *Popularity vs Revenue vs Genre*
     * **Action** movies are the most frequently correlated to growth in popularity if there is a growth in revenue.
 * *Movie Runtime*